dajack05/awful-engine/README.md

 Once that's installed perform the following

+If you don't already have one, make a build folder.
+This will keep all the cmake files in one tidy folder

+`mkdir build`

+Then build it!

 `cd build`

 `cmake ..`

 `make`

-There should now be two executable files in the repo root folder. 'game' is just a testbed app used for development, 'sh3d' is the actually useful program.
+There should now be two executable files in the repo root folder. 'game' is just a testbed app used for development and 'sh3d'. 'sh3d' is the command line tool you'll want to use.

 ## Usage
 sh3d [path to .obj file]